Steps to Complete for Loan Disbursement

 Federal Direct Subsidized Loan

 Eligibility for the Federal Direct Subsidized Loan is based on financial need.
 Interest on the loan is paid by the Federal Government as long as the student is enrolled at least half-time (6 credit hours) during the term.
 The subsidized loan offers a 6 month grace period, before repayment on the loan is expected.
 The interest rate is determined each year by Federal guidelines.
-For 2015-16 the Federal Subsidized Direct Loan interest rate is 4.29%.
-From October 2014-October 2015 a loan fee of 1.073% will be assessed by the Department of Education before disbursement.
-After October 1, 2015 the loan fee is 1.068%.
+For 2016-17 the Federal Subsidized Direct Loan interest rate is 3.76%.
+There is an origination fee assessed by the Department of Education before disbursement.
+The fee currently is 1.069%.

 Federal Direct Unsubsidized Loan

 Eligibility for the Federal Direct Unsubsidized Loan is not based on financial need.
 The interest accrues on this loan while the student is still enrolled.
 The student may pay this interest while in school, or they can allow it to accrue and capitalize.
 Repayment begins six months after the student graduates or ceases to be enrolled at least half-time (6 credit hours) during the term.
 The interest rate is determined each year by Federal guidelines.
-For 2015-16 the Federal Unsubsidized Direct Loan interest rate is 4.29%.
-From October 2014-October 2015 a loan fee of 1.073% will be assessed by the Department of Education before disbursement.
-After October 1, 2015 the loan fee is 1.068%.
+For 2016-17 the Federal Unsubsidized Direct Loan interest rate is 3.76%.
+There is an origination fee assessed by the Department of Education before disbursement.
+The current fee is 1.069%.

 Federal Perkins Loans